Finance

 The Necessity for Automation in Compliance and Risk Management

-EY's 2020 report, "How automation is transforming compliance in wealth and asset management," explores the transformative role of automation in simplifying compliance processes.
+EY’s 2020 report, “How automation is transforming compliance in wealth and asset management,” explores the transformative role of automation in simplifying compliance processes.
+Automation is typically achieved through advanced software systems that streamline compliance and risk management tasks.
 The report highlights how automation can lead to cost reductions and mitigate risks.

 KPMG’s 2020 report, “Embracing Automation in Risk Management,” delves into the numerous benefits of automation in risk management.
 These benefits include improved efficiency, more informed decision-making, and reduced costs associated with manual processes.